knoester-it/knoesterit-nl/content/nl/post/iac/index.md

 - Easy to maintain and review
 - Accountability (you can view who made changes and ask why)
 - Speed
+- IaC is your single point of truth.

 ### Challenges
 -